How can non-engineers ace the CAT Exam?

 While the CAT syllabus is vast and time-limited studying will get you nowhere on its own.
 Your performance depends more on practice than anything else.
 Solve questions of all varieties and from different sources to gain proper familiarity with the related questions.
 Practising questions daily is a must – to avoid any unwelcome surprises in the exam.

 Often people fail to realize the importance of mock tests during CAT preparation.
 Unlike other competitive exams, CAT mock tests are not just for practice purposes.
 Proper analysis of a mock test will give you a clear idea of where you stand currently and how much more effort is required.
 Sectional cut-offs and total scores should be taken into consideration very seriously.
 Also, utilize this opportunity to finalize your test-taking strategies.
 These strategies will ensure that you will get maximum output with minimal effort.

 Avoid taking risks:

 Above anything else, accuracy is the most important trait to distinguish a successful CAT performance from an unsuccessful one.
-Because of negative marking, it is imperative to avoid any guess-work and focus on high accuracy.
-Attempting less number of question will not affect your score adversely if you maintain a high level of accuracy.
+Because of negative marking, it is imperative to avoid any guesswork and focus on high accuracy.
+Attempting fewer questions will not affect your score adversely if you maintain a high level of accuracy.
 However, the opposite rarely holds true.
 Priority should be given to understanding each chapter perfectly rather than covering the entire syllabus.